olivierhacon/IT-stuff/Jenkins/Demo to Setup a Pipeline for a Java Maven Project in Jenkins from Scratch/Demo to Setup a Pipeline for a Java Maven Project in Jenkins from Scratch.md

     </build>
     </project>
     ```
     -  Build the Application Locally running this command from the root of your project directory:
     ```bash
     mvn clean install
     ```
-Ensuring the build completes successfully without errors you can now run your java application and get your processor warmed up a bit:
+Ensuring the build completes successfully without errors you can now run your java application and get your processor warmed up a bit 🔥:
 ```bash
 java -jar ~/my-jenkins-java-project/my-jenkins-java-project/target/my-jenkins-java-project-1.0-SNAPSHOT.jar
 ```
-> It will continue running until you manually stop it, so don't forget to press Ctrl+C in the terminal ;-)
+> ⚠️ It will continue running until you manually stop it, so don't forget to press Ctrl+C in the terminal ;-)

 ### Push your application to your preferred Git hosting service: